isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 ##### Booking an appointment

-##### 1. At which clinics can I take the pre-departure Polymerase Chain Reaction (PCR) test?
+##### 1. [Updated] Which clinics can I get the PCR tests from?

-Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at the list of clinics below.
-This list of clinics will be updated from time to time.
+Pre-departure COVID-19 PCR tests for fast lane arrangements may only be performed at the following clinics for eligible RGL travellers.

+Please call the clinic to make an appointment and verify your eligibility to be swabbed, before proceeding for the swab.
+Pre-departure swabs may not be performed if you do not have an appointment or are unable to produce proof of eligibility.

 | S/N | Raffles Medical Group Clinic | Address | Operating Hours | Contact no. |
 |-----|------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|----------------|